 These themes are applied across diverse systems including annual and perennial crops, forests, aquatic environments and various international settings.
-As part of a pioneer land grant university, the Entomology Department also has a foundational commitment to extension and translational entomological science.
+As part of one of the country's first land-grant universities, the Entomology Department is committed to delivering its research knowledge to benefit the public through extension and translational entomological science.

-Faculty and students in the Department have strong ties to the Ecology, Evolutionary Biology, and Behavior program, the NSF-funded BEACON Center for the Study of Evolution in Action, Kellogg Biological Station Long Term Ecological Research Program, Center for Microbial Ecology and other interdisciplinary programs across campus.
-We also have access to multiple research stations around the state, including the Trevor Nichols Research Center and Clarksville Research Center that are managed by Entomology faculty and house numerous pest management research projects.
+Faculty and students in the Department have strong ties to the Ecology, Evolution, and Behavior Program, the NSF-funded BEACON Center for the Study of Evolution in Action, Kellogg Biological Station Long Term Ecological Research Program, Center for Microbial Ecology, Molecular Plant Sciences Program and other interdisciplinary programs across campus.
+We also have access to multiple research stations around the state, including the Trevor Nichols Research Center which is managed by Entomology faculty.
 Farms on the East Lansing campus provide excellent land and facility resources for fieldwork in multiple cropping systems and natural areas, and extensive campus greenhouse and environmental chamber facilities provide close access to places for research in controlled environments.

 Weekly departmental seminars bring students and faculty together.
-See the Fall 2016 Seminar Series.
+See our scheduled seminars.

 Excited to join us at MSU?

 Follow the links in the Graduate Studies section of our website to learn more about studies with MSU Entomology.
 The first step is to identify a major professor.
 A useful resource will be the student handbook, Guide to Graduate Study.